Women's Leadership Programs

 The Women's Leadership Program supports and adds strength to the overall mission of the South Carolina Farm Bureau.
 Their activities "tell the farm story" through education, leadership development, legislative activities, youth programs, and many promotional events.
 Women's programs on the county, state and national levels provide funding for Ag in the Classroom, scholarships, and agricultural research.

-A biannual newsletter is published in the spring and fall to share ideas and to help communicate with SCFB Women volunteers.
-Below is a link to the newsletters:
+The Chick Chat is a biannual newsletter published in the spring and fall to share ideas and to help communicate with SCFB Women volunteers.

 Women's Leadership Conference and District Leadership Meetings